An operatorial approach of the well-posedness of an algebraic Riccati equation: Introduction

-While in the finite-dimensional case the feedback operator can be found by solving a matrix algebraic Riccati equation, its finding in the case of infinite-dimensional systems requires to solve an infinite-dimensional operator algebraic Riccati equation.
-Without a direct connection with the $ H^{\infty }$-control problem, an operatorial method for solving the Riccati equation for $A^{\ast }Py+PAy+P^{2}=F$ was given in \cite{VB-76}, Chapter II, 3.3.
-A study for a very specific heat equation was done in \cite {BMR-2020}.
-An approximation theory of solutions to operator Riccati equations for $H^{\infty }$- optimal control have been developed e.g., in \cite{Ito} and \cite{Morris} for bounded control operators.
-In \cite {GM-23-Hinf} the $H^{\infty }$- optimal control abstract problem has been solved for linear infinite dimensional systems of parabolic type, relying on appropriate assumptions for parabolic operators and applications have been done for equations with singular Hardy potentials.
-The proof was essentially based on a variational technique, starting by solving the differential game $ \sup_{w\in L^{2}(\mathbb{R}_{+},W)}\inf_{u\in L^{2}(\mathbb{R} _{+},U)}\left\{ \frac{1}{2}\int_{0}^{\infty }\left( \left\Vert z(t)\right\Vert _{Z}^{2}-\gamma \left\Vert w(t)\right\Vert _{W}^{2}\right) dt\right\} .$ In what concerns the determination of the feedback operator by numerical techniques, a sparse grid discretization for the numerical solution of the algebraic Riccati equation was approached in \cite{Har-Kalm} by formulating it as a nonlinear operator equation and by deriving the matrix equation for the sparse grid discretization.
+In what concerns the determination of the feedback operator by numerical techniques, a sparse grid discretization for the numerical solution of the algebraic Riccati equation was approached in \cite{Har-Kalm} by formulating it as a nonlinear operator equation and by deriving the matrix equation for the sparse grid discretization.
 The case of unbounded operators was treated in \cite{Guo-Tan} under Dirichlet boundary control by employing the Galerkin approximation, which generates a sequence of solvable finite-dimensional systems that approximate the original infinite-dimensional system and by demonstrating that the sequence of solutions to the associated finite-dimensional algebraic Riccati equations converges in norm to the solution of the infinite-dimensional operator algebraic Riccati equation.

 This paper deals essentially with a direct approach of the existence of the solution to the Riccati equation, completely different from that followed in \cite{GM-23-Hinf}, namely by using an operatorial method set up in the space of Hilbert-Schmidt operators.
 We shall investigate the existence of a solution to equation (\ref{5}) by writing it as